fterh/heimdall/README.md

 This has also been a really fun project for me to learn more about AWS and the Serverless framework.

+## Why use Heimdall
+Here is a summary of why you should use Heimdall.

+1. With Heimdall, you completely own and manage your data and the service.
+No feature limitations or having to trust a third-party company with your data.
+2. Heimdall is meant for individual users to deploy and use and contains user-friendly setup instructions.
+3. Heimdall is easy to run - it utilizes the idea of serverless computing, so there is zero server configuration or provisioning.
+3. Heimdall is easy to deploy - it uses the Serverless framework (not to be confused with small-letter serverless in Point 2 above) so you can deploy with a single command.

 ## Setup

 **Pre-requisites:** You need to own a domain and have an AWS account.
-For reasonable use cases, you should not exceed AWS's free tier.
+For reasonable use cases, you should not exceed AWS's free tier (which is very generous).

+**Optional:** To be able to reply to emails, you need to request AWS Support to [un-sandbox your SES account](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html).

 1. Add and verify your domain in AWS Simple Email Service (SES).
 2. In AWS's SES console, generate a set of SMTP credentials.